Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 ## General Commands
 - `,play`: Begin a game of KMQ.
 The bot will play a random song based on the currently chosen filters
 - `,end`: Stop the current game of KMQ.
 The bot will display the winner of the game
-- `,hint`: Shows a hint for the current song playing
+- `,hint`: Show a hint for the current song playing
 - `,forcehint`: The person that started the game can force-hint the current song, no majority necessary
-- `,skip`: Starts a vote to skip the current playing song.
+- `,skip`: Start a vote to skip the current playing song.
 Based on majority rule
 - `,forceskip`: The person that started the game can force-skip the current song, no majority necessary
-- `,options`: Shows the current game options, which filter the songs that will be played
+- `,options`: Show the current game options, which filter the songs that will be played
-- `,help`: Shows a general overview of available commands, as well as specific instructions for each command
+- `,help`: Show a general overview of available commands, as well as specific instructions for each command
 - `,news`: Show the latest features/changes to the bot
-- `,profile`: Shows per-player stats, along with a ranking against everyone else
+- `,profile`: Show per-player stats, along with a ranking against everyone else
-- `,leaderboard`: Shows the server/game/global KMQ leaderboard
+- `,leaderboard`: Show the server/game/global KMQ leaderboard
-- `,list`: Shows the currently selected groups for `,groups`, `,include`, or `,exclude`
+- `,list`: Show the currently selected groups for `,groups`, `,include`, or `,exclude`
 - `,preset`: Quickly save, load, and export game options as presets (even across servers!)
-- `,vote`: Shows your current 2x bonus EXP modifier status from voting for the bot on [top.gg](https://top.gg/bot/508759831755096074/vote).
+- `,vote`: Show your current 2x bonus EXP modifier status from voting for the bot on [top.gg](https://top.gg/bot/508759831755096074/vote).
 Thanks for supporting KMQ!

 ## Game Option Commands
 - `,limit`: Set a maximum number of results in the song query.
 This effectively sets the "top `x` number of songs" based on the selected filters